How To Set Up A Baker’s Pantry.

 There is that family dinner your significant other wants you to go to and the ask is to take dessert.
 So what’s wrong with going to the favorite bakery and ordering up their specialty, super d’ duper pumpkin pie?
 Nothing at all of course, but maybe, just maybe, you could really bake a homemade pie just like this luscious lemon meringue?
 You can!
 And I’m going to help you.

 One of the biggest stumbling blocks to many would be bakers is the baking ingredients and equipment needed, or in most cases, the lack of it.
 Not many kitchens these days have the requisite pastry mats, rolling pins, baking pans, pastry cutters,…..well you get where I’m going.
+And ingredients like all purpose flour, baking soda, baking powder, sugar and certain spices.
 All of this is usually acquired over time.
 If you went to purchase it all at once, WHOA, that would really add up!

 So I thought about what basic baking ingredients and equipment would be needed to help you get organized for Holiday Baking and to set up your Baker’s Pantry.
 And most importantly, how we could keep the cost to a minimum.